Mlomp

 Mlomp is a rural community and village in the Ziguinchor Region of Senegal in the Casamance, situated approximately 40 km south-west of Ziguinchor.

 As of 2000, it had a population of 7,628, rising to around 8,500 in 2006.
 Most inhabitants are of Diola ethnicity and speaking the Diola language, and many also speak the Ouolof language and French.

 Administration

-The rural district (communauté rurale) of Mlomp belongs to the arrondissement of Loudia Ouolof, in the Oussouye Department of the Ziguinchor Region.
+The rural district (communauté rurale) of Mlomp belongs to the Loudia Ouolof Arrondissement, in the Oussouye Department of the Ziguinchor Region.
 Within the district are the villages of :

 Mlomp has an elementary and secondary school, a dispensary, and a town hall.